Hal Ashby's unrealized projects: Popeye

 Ashby was also considering directing Popeye, with Dustin Hoffman at that time set to star.
 While Ashby wanted to work with Hoffman on a film, he allegedly withdrew from the project after a falling out the actor had with Jules Feiffer, who had been hired to write the screenplay.
 Robin Williams later took Hoffman's place, and the resulting film was released in 1980.

 Journey to India

 In May 1978, Ashby signed a multi-picture contract with Lorimar Productions and Jack Schwartzman's JS Productions.
 In development under their deal was a then-untitled love triangle story Journey to India, written by Rudy Wurlitzer and two others written by Robert Downey and William Hjortsberg.
 Ashby would choose to direct Being There, Second-Hand Hearts and Lookin' to Get Out as his three films for the company instead.

 Almost Together

 Also in development under Ashby's Lorimar deal was a script by Robert Downey Sr., Almost Together (alternately titled Victor Hiatus), which follows the plight of a man randomly selected to save the world who is more interested in getting laid.
-Downey later recalled that, at Ashby's request, Lorimar pay him to write the script, despite that he'd already written it.
+Downey later recalled that, at Ashby's request, Lorimar paid him to write the script, despite that he'd already written it.